Working With Layers

-Layers let you group similar types of events together on your timeline.
+Layers help you group similar types of events together on your timeline.

-For example, in a timeline of your life you might have one layer for places you lived, one layer for places you've worked, one for your relationships, etc.
+For example, in a timeline about your life you might have one layer for places you lived, one layer for places you've worked, one for your relationships, etc.

-By default when you create a timeline, all events go in the same layer called "Events" though we don't display the name of this layer on your timeline:
+When you create a timeline, all events go in the same layer called "Events" though Preceden doesn't display the name of this default layer on your timeline:

 You can add a new layer by clicking on the Add Layer link above your timeline.
 For example, lets add a new layer called "Places I've worked":

-When you add new events to your timeline, you can specify which layer you want the event to be displayed in:
+When you have multiple layers on your timeline, you'll be able to specify which layer you want events to be in:

 You can reorder layers by clicking on the "Reorder Layers" link above your timeline.

 You can hide individual layers by editing the layer and unchecking the visibility checkbox.